Questions and answers

 A. You can find the exact amount of your deductible in the benefit summary or Evidence of Coverage (EOC) that you received during your open enrollment period.
 You can also call the number on your Kaiser Permanente ID card or visit the "My Benefits" page of the Estimates tool.

 Q. Why do I seem to have a different amount each time I come in for a visit?

 A. The amount you pay at check-in will vary depending on the services you’re scheduled to receive.
 With a deductible plan, you'll pay the full charges for services covered by your plan until you reach your deductible.
-After you reach your deductible, the amount you owe will usually be much less — a copay or coinsurance for most services, depending on your plan details.
+After you reach your deductible, you'll start paying less — just a copay or coinsurance for most covered services, depending on your plan benefits.
 In most cases, what you pay when you check in will only cover part of what you owe for your scheduled services.
-You'll be billed later for any balance you owe, especially if you receive additional services during your visit that weren't scheduled.
+If so, you'll get a bill for the difference later.

 Q. Do all payments count toward my deductible?

 A. Not all payments count toward your deductible.
 Depending on your plan, some services only require a copay and those copays count toward your out-of-pocket maximum.